The Utah Deaf History Collection

 Conventions Minutes Books, 1909-1952

-Valarie G. Kinney, a dedicated officer and member of the Utah Association for the Deaf has done an exceptional job of preserving our history.
+The first donation to the UVU Sutherland Archives was initiated by Valarie G. Kinney, a dedicated officer and member of the Utah Association for the Deaf, who has made an exceptional contribution to preserving our history.
 Thanks to her efforts, we now have two important books that contain the minutes from the triennial and biennial conventions of the Utah Association of the Deaf, covering the years from 1909 to 1952.
-Her commitment to safeguarding this vital information not only demonstrates her dedication to the Deaf community but also ensures our stories are not forgotten, making us all proud and connected!
+Her commitment to safeguarding this vital information not only demonstrates her dedication to the Deaf community but also ensures our stories are not forgotten, making us all proud and connected.
+Her work has had a profound impact on our community, and we are deeply grateful for her dedication!

 The Scrapbook of the